Puma (genus): Anatomy and appearance

 Subspecies of the genus Puma include cats that are the fourth-largest in the cat family.
 Adult males can reach around 7.9 ft from nose to tip of tail, and a body weight typically between 115 and 220 lb.
 Females can reach around 6.7 ft from nose to tail, and a body weight between 64 and 141 lb.
 They also have tails ranging from 25 to 37 in long.
 The heads of these cats are round, with erect ears.
 They have powerful forequarters, necks, and jaws which help grasp and hold prey.
-They have four retractable claws on their fore paws, and also their hind paws.
+They have four retractable claws on both fore and hind paws.

 The majority of pumas are found in more mountainous regions, so they have a thick fur coat to help retain body heat during freezing winters.
 Depending on subspecies and the location of their habitat, the puma's fur varies in color from brown-yellow to grey-red.
 Individuals that live in colder climates have coats that are more grey than individuals living in warmer climates with a more red color to their coat.
 Pumas are incredibly strong and fast predators with long bodies and powerful short legs.
 The hindlimbs are larger and stronger than the forelimbs, enabling them to be great leapers.
 They are able to leap as high as 18 ft into the air and as far as 40 to 45 ft horizontally.
 They can reach speeds of up to 50 mph, as they are adapted to perform powerful sprints in order to catch their prey.